jperkin/ed6x09/README.md

 #
 # Set up our data and address pins.
 We normally need to configure a clock pin
-# to clock in the data and possibly a pin to enable data writes, but those have
+# to clock in the data and possibly a pin to enable data writes, but we have
-# been elided to keep things simple.
+# ommitted such details in this example to keep things simple.
 #
 datapins=(2 3 4 5 6 7 8 9)
 addrpins=(10 11 12)